maalaria/kite/README.md

-# kite
+# kite - Revolutionized note taking
+A LaTeX package to optimize note taking and transform information into knowledge.
+Ever being annoyed that the content of a sentenced can be accessed from different perspectives?
-A LaTeX package to optimize note taking.
-Ever being annoyed by multipe information sources in a sentence?
-Use this package to automatically distribute it.
+Use this package to automatically distribute and connect it.

 **Features**